ccdmb/predector/README.md

 Predector runs numerous tools for fungal secretome and effector discovery analysis, and outputs a list of ranked candidates.

-This includes: SignalP (3, 4, 5, 6), TargetP (v2), DeepLoc, TMHMM, Phobius, DeepSig, CAZyme finding (with dbCAN), Pfamscan, searches against PHI-base, Pepstats, ApoplastP, LOCALIZER and EffectorP 1, 2 and 3.
+This includes: SignalP (3, 4, 5, 6), TargetP (v2), DeepLoc, TMHMM, Phobius, DeepSig, CAZyme finding (with dbCAN), Pfamscan, searches against PHI-base, Pepstats, ApoplastP, LOCALIZER, Deepredeff, and EffectorP 1, 2 and 3.
 These results are summarised as a table that includes most information that would typically be used for secretome analysis.
 Effector candidates are ranked using a [learning-to-rank](https://en.wikipedia.org/wiki/Learning_to_rank) machine learning method, which balances the tradeoff between secretion prediction and effector property prediction, with higher-sensitivity, comparable specificity, and better ordering than naive combinations of these features.